• Shop

 Begin with early prepositions by placing Mr. Potato Head around the room and asking where he is: “On the chair… behind the door.”
 You can also provide instructions or ask questions that use prepositions: “Put the nose above the mouth… is the nose above or below the mouth?”

-6. Expanding Language/MLU
+6. Expanding Language/Mean Length Utterance

 Describing the items and clothing is an easy way to work on expanding language.
 Encourage them to be as descriptive as possible with full sentences: “Potato Head has orange glasses.”

-7. Full Body Listening
+7. Body Awareness

 8. Requesting